coderasha/Rust-Programming-Practice/README.md

    In order to change the value and make it mutable we should use "mut" keyword for the variable Ex- Let mut x = 30;

+   **Memory and Storage**
+   Memory is where datas are stored temporarily,whereas in Storage ,the data is stored for long time. memory is RUSt is either Satck memory or heap memory which is used to store datas.

+   when we write a program ,its stored in RAM.then the program is executed and we "Run" it to get the o/p.
+   Stack- Lifo,scalar types are stored in stack
+   Heap- vector,tuple

 **Infinite Loop**

 fn main(){